kids-first/kf-developer-handbook/docs/architecture/index.rst

 Micro Services
 ==============

-Kids First uses a `Microserivces
+Kids First uses a `Microservices
 <https://microservices.io/patterns/microservices.html>`_ pattern when
 developing applications.
 This allows quick and decoupled development and deployment process at the cost of more complicated design.